Lexxeous/mlp_mnist/README.md

   * `HIDDEN_DIM` represents the hidden layer dimension size.
 Default is "50".<br>
   * `NUM_LAYERS` represents the number of dense hidden layers.
 Manually add another layer if you change this value.
 Default value is "3".<br>

+### Setting up the python environment:
+There is a `requirements.txt` file that contains specific versions of libraries used by mlp_mnist.
+After checking out this repository, run
+`python3 -m venv venv` to create a local python environment directory named `venv`, followed by `venv/bin/pip install -r requirements.txt` to populate it with required python modules.
+To load the `venv` python environment, you should run `./venv/bin/activate`.

 ### References:

 MNIST datasets downloaded from:<br>